cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 **Date:** September 16, 2026
 **Time:** 13:45 – 15:15

-This interactive session gives participants dedicated time to **refine their country-specific pilot use cases**, building on the technical training and discussions from the previous sessions.
-Participants will focus on a **priority dataset**, map how the data will move through existing systems and HydroServer and/or WIS2Box, and consider whether the proposed workflow can deliver the information needed by a **priority user**. :contentReference[oaicite:0]{index=0}
+This interactive session gives participants dedicated time to **continue developing and refining their country-specific pilot use cases**, building on the technical training and discussions from the workshop.
+Participants will focus on a **priority dataset** and design a simple data workflow showing how their existing systems and **HydroServer and/or WIS2Box** could work together as part of the pilot.

-Participants will then **stress-test their pilot using a high-impact rainfall event in an El Niño year**, identifying potential weaknesses in the proposed workflow and determining what should be tested or changed.
-The exercise concludes with participants revising their pilot based on what they have learned and considering the practical steps needed for implementation. :contentReference[oaicite:1]{index=1} :contentReference[oaicite:2]{index=2}
+Participants will then consider the needs of a **priority user** and assess whether the proposed pilot can provide the information they need in time to support decision-making.
+Finally, they will **stress-test the pilot using a high-impact rainfall event during an El Niño year**, identify potential weaknesses in the workflow, and revise the pilot based on what they have learned during the workshop.

 ### Presentation